-Review of the Album "Summoning the Malicious" by Dutch Thrash Metal Band Distillator
+Review of the Album "Summoning the Malicious" by the Dutch Thrash Metal Band Formerly Known As Distillator

-Distillator is a thrash metal band from The Netherlands and these guys I’ve just discovered within the past week or so.
+Distillator is a thrash metal band from The Netherlands.
+I had just recently discovered the discography of this Dutch thrash metal band in the summer of 2019.
 Yes, I know that The Netherlands isn’t one of the first European nations that most people think of when it comes to thrash metal.
+Note: as of September 1, 2020, the band has changed their name to Cryptosis but for the meantime we will write this review under their former name of Distillator.

 Some Basic Information about Distillator from The Netherlands